craws/OpenAtlas/install/upgrade/upgrade.md

     $ pip3 install -e ./
     $ ~/.local/bin/calmjs npm --install openatlas

+In case you get a warning in the last step about not overwriting existing '../package.json', delete this file manually and try again.

 ### 7.1.0 to 7.1.1
 A code base update (e.g. with git pull) and an Apache restart is sufficient.